Getting Ready for Kindergarten

 - Visit your school website or the school supply page to determine supply needs.
 Shop together for backpack and school supplies to create excitement about starting school.

 - Attend Howard County Library System’s “Kindergarten, Here We Come!” program (registration required).
 Your child can climb aboard a real school bus!

 - Drive past the school to point it out to your child, play on the playground there.

 - Attend events at school prior to the start of school, such as Parent Orientation, Open House, PTA events, etc.

 - Visit the library or bookstore to find books to read about going to kindergarten.
-Find book suggestions via their Road to Kindergarten booklist
+Find book suggestions via their A+ Partners in Education page.

 Contact the Office of Early Childhood Programs, 410-313-5693, with any additional questions.